AOSC-Archive/miscdoc/deploykit/01-prd/002-workflow.md

 ### Select Mirror Server

 DeployKit asks the user to select a mirror server.
-The URL for the list of mirror servers is hardcoded in this program when building.
+The URL for the list of mirror servers is hardcoded in DK when building.

 The list contains certain information for each mirror server, e.g. title, location, and sponsor.